 - All the above on your CV and Press-Kit

 These are the basics “must-have” before you try to enter the nightlife club industry as a professional DJ.
 Check out how to become a DJ for more detailed information.

 You can consider adding a unique element to your set.
 Many DJs have had great success incorporating live music, vocals, or self-made track edits into their sets.
-Take a look at the most popular DJ setup around the world and improvise with additional tools.
+Take a look at the most popular DJ setup and improvise with additional tools.

-2. Do your research – Find clubs, events, and promoters
+2. Do your research – Find clubs that are looking for DJs

-Not a single DJ became famous from the comfort of their bedroom.
+Not a single Disc Jockey became famous from the comfort of their bedroom.
 You will have to stand up, go out, and get to know your local scene inside out.

-Making connections are essential to become a resident DJ.
+Making connections are essential to become a resident DJ or even landing your first gig.
 But the key to a successful residency is, being able to keep it and build up from it.
-Do not stay stagnant as soon as you become a resident DJ at a nightclub.
+Do not stay stagnant as soon as you get bookings as a DJ

-As soon as you have accomplished the above two steps, you are ready to make the final move to acquire a club residency.
-Keep in mind that there will be competitors in your area, so you will have to move at the right time and the right place.
+As soon as you have accomplished the above two steps, you are ready to make the final move to book a DJ gig or club residency.
+Keep in mind that there will be competitors in your area, so you will have to move at the right time and to the right place.

-In every corner of the world, there are plenty of DJs, and most of them mix and play music very similar to yours.
+In every corner of the world, there are plenty of DJs looking for a gig, and most of them mix and play music very similar to yours.
 I bet your technical skills are at the same level, and if not, the crowd or club owners may not be able to identify.
-So, you will have to provide more that one reason for them to hire you instead of any other.
-You have to be unique
+So, you will have to provide more than one reason for them to hire you instead of any other.
+You have to be unique.